Adventures of Huckleberry Finn

 Hamlet

 For ten years we have created productions of classic works that entertain and inspire students.
 We have traveled across Canada and the United States, meeting educators and theatre presenters to share our work.
-What we have heard repeatedly is that CTP's work is unique in helping to meet the needs of teachers and students across the continent.
+What we have heard repeatedly is that CTP's work is unique in helping to meet the needs of teachers and students.

 Teachers want professional actors and fully realized productions that use Shakespeare's original language and improve comprehension.
 Students want productions that are clear, insightful, and relevant to their world, as well as value for their time & money.
 This is the delicate balance that we have struck, and it's the reason we perform Shakespeare for more students than any other theatre company in Canada.

-Beginning in 2012, CTP has created a partnership with the Toronto Centre for the Arts to move our Toronto productions to the Broadway-quality Main Stage Theatre.
-In January, our acting company embarked on a multi-city tour of the US, that returns them home in time for our spring season, and we invite you to join us for an extended run of Shakespeare's best-loved plays in Toronto.
+Beginning in 2012, CTP created a partnership with the Toronto Centre for the Arts to move our Toronto productions to their Broadway-quality Main Stage Theatre.
+We are excited about this new venture and we invite you to join us in this beautiful space for our relevant and entertaining 2012/13 season.

 Sincerely,